GrantGryczan/servecube/README.md

 	* `middleware`: (Array) An array of `express` middleware functions to run after ServeCube's middleware.
 		* Optional
 		* Example: `[require("cookie-parser")()]`
 	* `loadStart`: (Array) An array of functions to run before a file is loaded.
 Each function is called with one parameter: the context of the load.
 You may read and/or alter the context object, and it will be passed into the page when your function has been evaluated (or if a promise it returns is resolved).
 Returning or resolving `false` will cause the page load to be forcibly completed, skipping the page in addition to all following `loadStart` functions.
+To detect whether a context is the first of a page, you can test whether its `depth` property is `1`.
 More information on ServeCube contexts can be found [here](#njs-files).
 		* Optional
 		* Example: ``[context => context.test = 0]``
 	* `loadEnd`: (Array) An array of functions to run after `context.done` has been called by a loaded page.
 Each function is called with one parameter: the context of the load.
 You may read and/or alter the context object, and it will be passed as the resolved context when your function has been evaluated (or if a promise it returns is resolved).
+To detect whether a context is the first of a page, you can test whether its `depth` property is `1`.
 More information on ServeCube contexts can be found [here](#njs-files).
 		* Optional
 		* Example: ``[context => context.test !== 0 && console.log(`The \`context.test\` value was changed by \`${context.rawPath}\`!`)]``
 * Resolves: ([Cube](#cube)) A cube web server.